 5. M.A. in the Beatles

 The Beatles will be forever credited for putting the English city of Liverpool on the map.
 In appreciation, the Liverpool Hope University has been offering a Master’s degree in The Beatles, Popular Music and Society since 2011.
 The university touts this as a one of a kind MA with access to Beatles specialists and academics.
-The university course examines the significance of the music of the Beatles and offers insight into understanding popular music as a social practise.
+The course examines the significance of the music of the Beatles and offers insight into understanding popular music as a social practise.
 The qualification is aimed for people working in a number of fields including popular music, cultural studies, politics and gender studies.

 4. Associate Degree in Turf Grass Management